time4tea/glossary/README.md

 ## So what, that's a tiny file! - not very exciting

-The implementation, based on the Aho-Corasick text searching algorthim, should support reasonably large glossaries, and run in a short amount of time for large texts.
+The implementation, based on the Aho-Corasick text searching algorithm, should support reasonably large glossaries, and run in a short amount of time for large texts.

 See examples/microsoft.js for a more realistic example (on my laptop):